qdraw/starsky/starsky/starskysynccli/readme.md

---connection or -c == Overwrite EnvironmentVariable for DatabaseConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath use -v -help to show settings:
+--connection or -c == Overwrite EnvironmentVariable for DatabaseConnection --thumbnailtempfolder or -f == Overwrite EnvironmentVariable for ThumbnailTempFolder --exiftoolpath or -e == Overwrite EnvironmentVariable for ExifToolPath --subpathrelative or -n Overwrite subpath to use relative days to select a folder use -v -help to show settings:
 ```